This traditional French Canadian Pea soup is easy to make, feeds a CROWD - cheaply - is tasty, filling, and a great way to use up leftover ham!

 - 1 Bay Leaf

-- After one hour, return pot to heat and bring up to a boil once more.
-Add summer savory, bay leaf, and pepper.
+- After one hour, return pot to heat and bring up to a boil over medium high heat once more.
+Add summer savory, bay leaf, and pepper, stir well to combine.

 More Recipes that Remind me of Gramma